 "Super long/thick hair [will cost more] depending on the volume of hair."

-These are direct quotes taken from specialist curly hair salon websites here in Australia.
+These are direct quotes taken from hair salon websites here in Australia.

-Women with curls, do not put up with pricing discrimination.
-As a professional who has worked with all manner of curls for 30 years, this practice is entirely bullshit and totally unethical.
-Curl type and density are genetic predispositions and should not be used to justify additional cost to the client.
+Let me be clear.
+Do not, under any circumstance, put up with pricing discrimination.
+As a professional who has worked with all manner of hair for 30 years, this practice is entirely unethical if not illegal.
+Hair type and density are genetic predispositions and should not be used to justify additional cost to the client.
 Ever.
 Period.
 End of story.

 No doubt, this topic has been something I've been passionate about for some time and my outright anger has only grown in the last few years.
 It's finally at this 30 year mark of my career where I feel as though my age, experience and voice can no longer be refuted nor diminished.
 Long ago in our multicultural cities, salon owners (even curly ones) starting having these discriminatory business practices and the public has simply been conditioned to think it's okay.
 It isn't.
 Every time this rant has been brought up in the studio, most clients respond with, 'Well, what are we supposed to do?
 That's what all salons do, we don't have a choice, regardless of how bullshit it is".
 Hairdressers have abused their power and women have been worn down to accepting it because they feel they have no alternative.
 This is sad and unfortunate.